radius-project/bicep-types-aws/artifacts/bicep/aws/aws.iotsitewise/default/types.md

 * **Alias**: string: The property alias that identifies the property.
 * **LogicalId**: string (Required): Customer provided ID for property.
 * **NotificationState**: string: The MQTT notification state (ENABLED or DISABLED) for this asset property.
+* **Unit**: string: The unit of measure (such as Newtons or RPM) of the asset property.
+If you don't specify a value for this parameter, the service uses the value of the assetModelProperty in the asset model.

 ## Tag
 ### Properties